churchill-lab/kallisto-align/README.md

   -b, --bin arg           kallisto-align output file
 ```

-The binary file can be converted into [emase](https://github.com/churchill-lab/emase) format with the **emasify.py** script or [alntools ec2emase](https://churchill-lab.github.io/alntools).
+The binary file can be converted into [emase](https://github.com/churchill-lab/emase) format with the **emasify.py** script or [alntools](https://churchill-lab.github.io/alntools).
 It can also be used directly with [emase-zero](https://churchill-lab.github.io/emase-zero).

 ```
 python emasify.py -i example.ke -a emase.example.h5